tap349/tap349.github.io/_posts/2017-05-28-elixir-otp.md

 - task cannot be awaited

-  when using other functions it's possible either to await on the task or get result by triggering enumeration on a stream - this function should be used for side-effects only.
+  when using other functions it's possible either to await on the task or task is always awaited (like in case of `Task.Supervisor.async_stream` - we get result by triggering enumeration on a stream) - this function should be used for side-effects only.

 Supervisor